Gerald Kingsland

+Early life

 After a stint in the British Army where he fought in combat during the Korean War in 1951, he became a successful journalist and publisher in England, then a wine grower in Italy.

+Lucy Irvine

 In 1980 he set out to become a modern Robinson Crusoe seeking a remote tropical island where he could be self-sufficient together with a female companion.
 He advertised in Time Out magazine in 1980 for a woman to share life with him on a deserted island.
 When Kingsland was 49, he met 24-year-old Lucy Irvine.
 They went to Tuin Island, in the Torres Strait between Australia and Papua New Guinea, uninhabited and lacking a dependable water supply, where they nearly perished, but were saved by Badu Islanders.
 Kingsland and Irvine wrote separate accounts of their adventure.
-His book, The Islander was published in 1984.
-Irvine's Castaway was published in 1983.
-The story was also depicted in the film Castaway.
-Kingsland was portrayed by Oliver Reed.
-The role of Lucy Irvine was played by Amanda Donohoe.
+His book, The Islander, was published in 1984; Irvine's Castaway was published in 1983.
+The story was also depicted in the film Castaway (1986), in which Kingsland was portrayed by Oliver Reed and Irvine by Amanda Donohoe.